bmmoore/sp1-debug-issues/README.md

 Successfully generated proof!
 Successfully verified proof!
 ```
+`good-stdin2.bin` and `good-stdin3.bin` are additional good inputs at larger
+sizes than `good-sdin.bin`, with a similar size and a larger size than `bad-stdin.bin`.

 Also, `cargo run --release -- mock` mode fails for both good and bad input with a different error:
 ```